-Non-emergency reports of crimes should be reported to the Office of Campus Safety in a timely manner.
+Non-emergency reports of crimes should be reported to the Office of Campus Safety promptly.
 The Office of Campus Safety has a dispatch center that is available by phone at 740-427-5000 or in person 24 hours a day at the Office of Campus Safety, 101 Scott Lane.
-Safety concerns and crime reporting is also available through the Rave Guardian application available for iPhone and Android mobile devices.
-Though there are many resources available, the Office of Campus Safety should be notified of any crime to assure the College can assess any and all security concerns and inform the community if there is a significant threat to the Kenyon community.
+Safety concerns and crime reporting are also available through the Rave Guardian application available for iPhone and Android mobile devices.
+Though there are many resources available, the Office of Campus Safety should be notified of any crime to assure the College can assess all security concerns and inform the Kenyon community if there is a significant threat.